Patreon/url-factory/README.md

 ###Getting started:

-Use `createUrlBuilder` to set your base url and default params you want to include with each request.
+Use the default urlFactory method to set your base url and default params you want to include with each request.

 For example, at foo company, make a new file: `app/utils/fooUrl.js`
 ```